As Hmong immigrants in NC get older, their adult children shoulder the labor of interpretation

 But Catawba County community health worker Sao Vue, who is Hmong herself, said that there aren’t many people like her working in her role, which is to help people in the county gain access to a variety of health and social services.

-“They might tell me all kinds of things, but I didn't understand,” Vue said.
+“They might tell me all kinds of things, but I didn't understand,” she said.

 For example, when a doctor told her that her baby wasn’t receiving enough oxygen and suggested they induce labor, she did not understand what “induce” meant.
 Vue was fortunate to have a Hmong-speaking nurse in the room to explain what was happening to her.

-“Once that person that speaks your language and also knows your culture comes to you and explains,” Vue said.
-“That opens your view and makes a clear understanding of why the doctor, nurse, and everybody who sees your health beyond your knowledge, is taking everything so seriously.”
+“Once that person that speaks your language and also knows your culture comes to you and explains [what’s happening], that opens your view and makes a clear understanding of why the doctor, nurse, and everybody who sees your health beyond your knowledge, is taking everything so seriously,” she said.

 Beyond interpretation services